stevinus1/sw360rest_tools/README.md

 ### GET:

 All GET methods are only capable of returning the information shown in the templates above.
 All searches by name are case insensitive.
+All get methods also have optional fields to allow you to specify whether or not to write the data to file, and where to write it to.

 - get_all: Takes a type as a string, and returns a list of dictionaries containing short summary data about all objects of that type.